dd9jn/rfc4880bis/crypto-refresh.md

 The above formula is in C, where "Int32" is a type for a 32-bit integer, and the variable "c" is the coded count, Octet 10.

-Iterated-Salted S2K hashes the passphrase and salt data multiple times.
+Iterated-Salted S2K hashes the salt, associated data and password repeated multiple times.
 The total number of octets to be hashed is specified in the encoded count in the S2K specifier.
 Note that the resulting count value is an octet count of how many octets will be hashed, not an iteration count.

 Initially, one or more hash contexts are set up as with the other S2K algorithms, depending on how many octets of key data are needed.
-Then the salt, followed by the passphrase data, is repeatedly hashed until the number of octets specified by the octet count has been hashed.
+Then the salt, the associated data and the passphrase are repeatedly hashed until the number of octets specified by the octet count has been hashed.
-The one exception is that if the octet count is less than the size of the salt plus passphrase, the full salt plus passphrase will be hashed even though that is greater than the octet count.
+The one exception is that if the octet count is less than the size of the salt plus associated data plus passphrase, the full salt plus associated data plus passphrase will be hashed even though that is greater than the octet count.
 After the hashing is done, the data is unloaded from the hash context(s) as with the other S2K algorithms.

 #### Argon2 {#s2k-argon2}